 - An Introduction to Kubernetes

-Kubernetes persistent volumes greatly simplify the process of provisioning storage within a Kubernetes cluster, but with NetApp Trident and Cloud Volumes ONTAP you can instantly create highly-space-efficient, writable clones of existing persistent volumes in direct response to persistent volume claims.
+Kubernetes volume cloning is a much easier process with NetApp Trident and Cloud Volumes ONTAP.
+With Cloud Volumes ONTAP you can instantly create highly-space-efficient, writable clones of existing persistent volumes in direct response to persistent volume claims.

 In this article, we examine the way in which NetApp Trident facilitates persistent volume cloning, and how this is delivered by Cloud Volumes ONTAP using NetApp FlexClone® technology.

 Creating test copies of production data is very often a requirement for DevOps engineers implementing CI/CD pipelines or setting up staging clusters for pre-production testing.
 Automated software test suites will often mutate the data that they access, which means that a fresh copy of the data is required in order to repeat the testing, with test cycles sometimes executed hundreds of times.
 Ensuring faster TTM (Time To Market) and the delivery of high quality software relies upon developers working in parallel and executing tests as often as required.